-If you are in the former camp, (up to two hours smartphone use a day) there’s not much point in going high-end unless you can really afford it.
-If you are in the latter, (2 - 5 hours or more a day) investing in a device that will consume hours of your attention every day will be worth it.
+If you are in the former camp (up to two hours smartphone use a day), there’s not much point in going high-end unless you can really afford it.
+If you are in the latter (2 - 5 hours or more a day), investing in a device that will consume hours of your attention every day will be worth it.

 So what are the features that will make the difference for the power users?
 They include display quality, screen size, processor performance, battery life, storage capacity and accessibility features.

 For the display, an AMOLED or retina display with high dynamic range will offer the best experience for watching Netflix or YouTube videos and seeing those Instagrams the way they were intended.
 Make sure it is a display that will deliver a bright, crisp image in sunlight.
-You also want a high-resolution screen, ideally quad-HD or higher.
+You also want a high-resolution screen, ideally Quad-HD or higher.

 When it comes to screen size, phones have been getting bigger, creeping up past the 6-inch mark.
 There are lots of different-sized models, but power users will appreciate the extra screen real estate, especially for multitasking and dual screen use.

-Battery life is a crucial factor - you need a phone that gets you through at least a day of moderate use - or at least 10 hours of solid use with the screen active.
-Batteries have got bigger along with phone dimensions so a 3,800mAh rated phone battery is now common and should get you comfortably between charges.
+Battery life is a crucial factor – you need a phone that gets you through at least a day of moderate use – or at least 10 hours of solid use with the screen active.
+Batteries have got bigger along with phone dimensions, so a 3,800mAh rated phone battery is now common and should get you comfortably between charges.
 Fast-charging is now a valuable feature of high-end and premium phones, enabling you to plug in for half an hour to recoup up to 60 per cent of your battery life.

-If you are unlocking your phone dozens or hundreds of times a day, accessibility features such as facial recognition or fingerprint scanner will be a big time-saver.
+If you are unlocking your phone dozens or hundreds of times a day, accessibility features such as facial recognition or a fingerprint scanner will be a big time-saver.
 Thankfully, these features are increasingly available in mid-market phones.

 Finally, design is important.
-The curved glass edge of the Samsung Galaxy S9 may seem like a gimmick to you, but sleek wrap-around glass body of that handset makes it feel great to hold.
+The signature curved glass edge of the Samsung Galaxy S10+ may seem like a gimmick to you, but the sleek wrap-around glass body of that handset makes it feel great to hold.
 You want a phone that fits comfortably in your hand and isn’t going to slip through your fingers.
 If you’ve had accidents in the past, features like a shatter-proof screen and shock-absorbing case will be worth taking into account.

 Bottom line: The more time you spend on your phone, the more you’ll appreciate those features that make for a better experience – screen quality, processor speed and battery life, among them.
 Sacrificing features and saving yourself some cash is a smart move for more casual users.